Buying a home is important to you. Making sure you know what you are buying is important to us.

 What if the report reveals problems?

-All homes (even new construction) have problems.
+All homes – even new construction – may have defects or problems.
 Every problem has a solution.
-Solutions vary from a simple fix of the component to adjusting the purchase price — but having a home inspection allows the problem to be addressed before the sale closes.
+Solutions vary from a simple fix of the component to adjusting the purchase price – but having a home inspection allows the problem to be addressed before the sale closes.

 What does a home inspection include?